-Graduation from the Charter with a regular high school diploma terminates a student's eligibility to receive special education and related services.
-117 A student who receives special education services may graduate and be awarded a regular high school diploma if the student has demonstrated mastery of the required state standards (or Charter standards, if greater) and completed credit requirements (for graduation under the Foundation High School Program) specified in the Foundation High School Program that are applicable to students in general education, as well as satisfactory performance on the required state assessments, unless the student's ARD committee has determined that satisfactory performance on the required state assessments is not necessary for graduation.
-118
+Graduation from the District with a regular high school diploma terminates a student's eligibility to receive special education and related services.
+A student who receives special education services may graduate and be awarded a regular high school diploma if the student has demonstrated mastery of the required state standards (or district standards, if greater) and completed credit requirements (for graduation under the Foundation High School Program) specified in the Foundation High School Program that are applicable to students in general education, as well as satisfactory performance on the required state assessments, unless the student's ARD committee has determined that satisfactory performance on the required state assessments is not necessary for graduation.

-The Special Education teacher shall ensure that whenever a student's eligibility for special education and related services is terminated through receipt of a regular high school diploma or because the student no longer meets age eligibility requirements for special education and related services, the Special Education teacher shall provide the student a written summary of the student's then-present level of academic achievement and functional performance.
+The special education teacher or ARD facilitator shall ensure that whenever a student's eligibility for special education and related services is terminated through receipt of a regular high school diploma or because the student no longer meets age eligibility requirements for special education and related services, the special education teacher or ARD facilitator shall provide the student a written summary of the student's then-present level of academic achievement and functional performance.
 This summary must consider, as appropriate, the views of the parent or guardian and student, and written recommendations from adult service agencies on how to assist the student in meeting postsecondary goals.
 An evaluation or REED shall be included as part of the summary.
-119